hardinfo2/server/README.md

 ----
 Changes in this repository are updated every hour on the server.

+Please checkout the doc folder, which has more documentation about development.

 License
 ------
 The Project License is **GPL2 or later**